edamame-course/Metagenome/2016-07-15-metaG-assembly.md

 Make sure you read the manual for this script, it's part of the [khmer](https://github.com/ged-lab/khmer) package.
 This script produces a set of '.keep' files, as well as a normC20k20.kh database file.
 The database file (it's a hash table in this case) can get quite large so keep in ming when you are running this script on a lot of data with not a lot of free space on your computer.

 # Removing Errors from our data

-We'll use the `filter-abund.py` script to trim off any k-mers that are in abundance of 1 in high-coverage reads.
+Just like in amplicon sequencing where you sometimes may want to remove singletons, we can also remove "low coverage" reads prior to assembly to improve our data quality as well as reduce the dataset size we need to assemble.

-The -V option is used to make this work better for variable coverage data sets:
+If you read the manual, you see that the `-V` option is used to make this work better for variable coverage data sets, such as those you would find in metagenomic sequencing.
+If you're using this tool for a genome sequencing project, you wouldn't use the `-V` flag.

 ```
 filter-abund.py -V normC20k20.kh *.keep
 ```

 The output from this step produces files ending in `.abundfilt` that contain the trimmed sequences.

-If you read the manual, you see that the `-V` option is used to make this work better for variable coverage data sets, such as those you would find in metagenomic sequencing.
-If you're using this tool for a genome sequencing project, you wouldn't use the `-V` flag.

 This produces .abundfilt files containing the trimmed sequences.

-The process of error trimming could have orphaned reads, so split the PE file into still-interleaved and non-interleaved reads:
+As for most processing, now you still have data that yet again needs to process.
+When you trimmed low abundant reads, you now have more orphans that you have to deal with -- and again you'll want to extract paired end reads.
+The reason for doing this is because the programs that we use require it to be so and unless we want to write our own programs, we have to learn to get our data into the shape for a specific tool.
+Its nice to know a little bit about for loops now:

 ```
 for i in *.keep.abundfilt